Dakota-Schramm/study-guide-io/NOTES.md

 Fix create-guide spec to be a unit test
   - just make sure function at end is processing files correctly.
 No need to simulate user

+In order to use Web APIs in test, needs to use browser